kanebows/kanebows/README.md

-## Attacker: Fighter: On the Web And On the Ring!
+## Attacker. | Fighter: On the Web And On the Ring!